Covid-19 vaccine: Oxford, AstraZeneca final-stage trial data shows 70% efficacy of shot

 The trial data showed that the vaccine can stop people from getting sick, but showed a limited ability to slow the spread of the virus.

-Pollard, the Oxford professor who led the study, called the data “tantalizing” but said it was too early to draw firm conclusions, AFP reported.
-He said researchers are trying to analyse the amount of virus in the swabs to determine whether vaccination reduced viral loads, which would help limit contagion.
+Pollard, the Oxford professor who led the study, called the data “tantalising” but said it was too early to draw firm conclusions, AFP reported.
+He said researchers were trying to analyse the amount of virus in the swabs to determine whether vaccination reduced viral loads, which would help limit contagion.

 “What would be fantastic would be vaccines that prevent transmission so you reach the point where you not only protect the people who are vaccinated but also those who can’t be vaccinated or haven’t been vaccinated yet,” he said.